davpinto/fastknn/README.md

 The FastKNN Classifier
 ----------------------

 The `fastknn` was developed to deal with very large datasets (&gt; 100k rows) and is ideal to [Kaggle](https://www.kaggle.com) competitions.
 It can be about 50x faster then the popular `knn` method from the `R` package [class](https://cran.r-project.org/web/packages/class), for large datasets.
-Moreover, `fastknn` provides a shrinkage estimator to the class membership probabilities, based on the inverse distances of the nearest neighbors (**see the PDF version**):
+Moreover, `fastknn` provides a shrinkage estimator to the class membership probabilities, based on the inverse distances of the nearest neighbors (**download** the `README.html` file to see equations):

 \[
 P(x_i \in y_j) = \displaystyle\frac{\displaystyle\sum\limits_{k=1}^K \left( \frac{1}{d_{ik}}\cdot(n_{ik} \in y_j) \right)}{\displaystyle\sum\limits_{k=1}^K \left( \frac{1}{d_{ik}} \right)}